lhcb/impactkit-proceedings/contrib-04-HOP-LoKi-Functor/ProceedingHOP.md

 ## Physics details

-For this we recommend to read at least the first three sections of the note presented in the project description.
-As explained     in the note we want to balance the three momentum components transversal to the $B$ flight direction of electronic and hadron    ic parts of a given $B$ decay.
+For this we recommend to read the first three sections of the note presented in the project description.
+As explained in the note we want to balance the three momentum components transversal to the $B$ flight direction of electronic and hadronic parts of a given $B$ decay.
 The ratio of these transversal momenta defines the parameter $\alpha_{HOP}$:
 $$\alpha_{\mathrm{HOP}} = \frac{P_t^{\mathrm{h}}}{P_t^{\mathrm{e}}}$$
 this parameter is then used to scale the three-momentum of the electronic part of the decay:
 $$\overrightarrow{P^{\mathrm{corr}}}(\mathrm{e^+ / e^-}) = \alpha_{\mathrm{HOP}} \times \overrightarrow{P^{\mathrm{corr}}}(\mathrm{e^+ / e^-})$$
-this new three-momentum (together with the hadronic part) is then used to calculate the new invariant mass of the original particle.
-In theory this supposed to account for the bremstrallung losses of the final state electrons and positrons.
+This new three-momentum (together with the hadronic part) is then used to calculate the new invariant mass of the original $B$ particle.
+This accounts for the bremstrallung losses of the final state electrons and positrons.

 Our algorithm will treat all the decays in the following way:

-* find all the particles which further decay only into $e^{\pm}$
+* find all the particles which further decay exclusively into electrons and positrons
 * find all $e^{\pm}$ coming from semi-leptonic decays
-* add the four-momenta of these particles to obtain $P^{\mathrm{e}}$
+* add the four-momenta of the above-mentioned particles to obtain $P^{\mathrm{e}}$
 * find all particles which have no $e^{\pm}$ in their decay tree or are non-electronic basic particles
 * add the four-momenta of these particles to obtain $P^{\mathrm{h}}$
-* calculate the three-momentum component $P_t^{\mathrm{e/h}}$ of $P^{\mathrm{e/h}}$ transversal to the original $B$ flight dir    ection
+* calculate the three-momentum component $P_t^{\mathrm{e/h}}$ of $P^{\mathrm{e/h}}$ transversal to the original $B$ flight direction
 * calculate $\alpha_{\mathrm{HOP}}$ as the ratio of these two quantities
-* apply the $\alpha_{\mathrm{HOP}}$ correction as described above to all the $e^{\pm}$ in the final state and all particles which only have electron daughters
+* apply the $\alpha_{\mathrm{HOP}}$ correction as described above to all the $e^{\pm}$ in the final state
 * calculate the new corrected four-momenta of $e^{\pm}$ and sum them to obtain $P_{\mathrm{corr}}^{\mathrm{e}}$
 * finally, add $P_{\mathrm{corr}}^{\mathrm{e}}$ and $P^{\mathrm{h}}$ and calculate the invariant mass of the resulting object

-This way we should be left with the corrected HOP mass of the original $B$.
+This way we are left with the corrected HOP mass of the original $B$.

 ## LoKi functor implementation